oodata-de/dbt_projects/data_transformation/README.md

 - Use `--state` (and a previous run/manifest) when using `state:` selectors to compare against a baseline.
 - Named selectors and files: use `@name` to refer to selectors.yml entries; you can also compose them (`--select @group_a,tag:x +@group_b`).
 - dbt overwrites the manifest.json file during parsing, which means when you reference --state from the target/ directory, you may encounter a warning indicating that the saved manifest wasn't found.
 Avoid setting --state and --target-path to the same path with state-dependent features like --defer and state:modified as it can lead to non-idempotent behavior and won't work as expected
+- `--select` is for node selection syntax (models, seeds, tests, etc.), using operators like tag:, path:, model_name:, @ (graph expansion), etc. Named selectors (defined in selectors.yml) are not referenced with --select.
+They require the --selector flag.

 ---